Apollo

 Amenities: restrooms, non-potable water

-Lake Wairarapa Domain Camping, Wellington
+Lake Domain Reserve (Lake Wairarapa), Wellington

 Price: free

-Amenities: restrooms
+Amenities: restrooms (no drinking water)

 North Egmont Campground, Egmont National Park